Best Family Restaurants in Beaumaris Melbourne 2026

 | Indoor option | Ava Works |

 We’ve spent months eating, drinking, and exploring Beaumaris to put this guide together.
 The suburb is 4.50-5.50 for a flat white, $28-45 for dinner, and genuinely better than most people give it credit for.
 The Northern Room is the one everyone knows.
 Otto’s is the one they should know.
-Beaumaris has one of melbourne’s best examples of mid-century modern architecture.
+Beaumaris has a popular option in examples of mid-century modern architecture.

 1. The Bright Union — 376 Smith Crescent, Beaumaris VIC 3191